What Is a (Virtual) Special Issue?

 Proposals should include a list of suggested Guest Editors, a tentative title and timeline, details of the proposed topic, and a brief summary of why a Special Issue on the topic would be timely.

-Guest Editors may also be involved in the preparation of Virtual Issues.
-For Virtual Issues, Guest Editors are involved in the article selection and help prepare an introductory preface or editorial summarizing previously published content in ACS journals.
+Guest Editors may also be involved in the preparation of Collections.
+For Collections, Guest Editors are involved in the article selection and help prepare an introductory preface or editorial summarizing previously published content in ACS journals.